openjdk/jdk/src/java.base/share/man/java.md

 :   Enables the use of Java Flight Recorder (JFR) during the runtime of the
     application.
 Since JDK 8u40 this option has not been required to use JFR.

+[`-XX:+ParallelRefProcEnabled`]{#-XX__ParallelRefProcEnabled}
+:   Enables parallel reference processing.
+By default, collectors employing multiple
+    threads perform parallel reference processing if the number of parallel threads to use is larger than one.
+    The option is available only when the throughput or G1 garbage collector is used (`-XX:+UseParallelGC` or `-XX:+UseG1GC`).
+Other collectors employing multiple threads always perform reference processing in parallel.

 ## Obsolete Java Options

 These `java` options are still accepted but ignored, and a warning is issued